 For each meeting, the dataset contains the voting records, including failures to vote, for each retail shareholder account that is a beneficial owner with voting rights in the firm as of the record date of the meeting.
 The dataset defines an account as "retail" if the account does not use Broadridge's online proxy voting product for institutional investors and financial advisors, ProxyEdge, or does not come from third-party vote agents via Broadridge's Consolidated Data Feed.
-The data we received include single-client family investment offices, which we include in our definition of retail.7 Non-U.S. shareholder accounts are aggregated into a single observation for each meeting, allowing us to observe only the aggregate number of non-U.S. retail shareholder votes cast, so we remove them for all analyses.
+The data include single-client family investment offices, which we include in our definition of retail.
+The data contain limited information on non-U.S. shareholder accounts, so we remove them for all analyses.
 All data provided to us by Broadridge were first anonymized by Broadridge so that individual investor accounts are unidentifiable.
-Broadridge
+Broadridge assigns a unique code, the key to which Broadridge retained, so voting can be tracked across firms and over time without revealing any data on account numbers, names, or street addresses.